 Gamified ADHD tests can skew your patient’s results

-It’s incredibly important when measuring ADHD that the test is in no way fun or engaging – which is known gamification.
-While it can be helpful for some tools and interventions to be gamified to improve mental wellbeing and reduce symptoms of some conditions, in the realm of ADHD diagnosis and treatment monitoring this is not the case.
+It’s incredibly important when measuring ADHD that the test is in no way fun or engaging – which is known as gamification.
+While it can be helpful for some tools and interventions to be gamified to improve mental wellbeing, in the realm of ADHD diagnosis and treatment monitoring this is not the case.
+Gamification can reduce symptoms of some conditions.

 What does gamification mean in ADHD testing?

-Gamification involves game-like elements which can significantly affect your patient’s performance on the test.
-It increases engagement and the chances of your patient masking their true ADHD symptoms, which is exactly what we don’t want to do when measuring ADHD accurately.
+Gamification involves game-like elements.
+These can significantly affect your patient’s performance on the test.
+It increases engagement and the chances of your patient masking their true ADHD symptoms.
+This is exactly what we don’t want to do when measuring ADHD accurately.

 Accurate measurement of attention and impulse control is one of the most important considerations for proper diagnosis and treatment planning.
-Yet, your patients might perform better in a gamified setting which could result in under or misdiagnosis.
+Yet, your patients might perform better in a gamified setting.
+This could result in under or misdiagnosis.

 Challenges of gamified ADHD tests